robotology/walking-teleoperation/README.md

 # walking-teleoperation
-Software related to walking and teleoperation.
+This repository contains software related to walking and teleoperation.

 The suite includes: